alexzhangs/aws-cfn-vpn/README.md

     This method gives you the ability to access to VPN node in different geography locations.

-  You may also combine the 2 methods above together to gain both avantages and still have a single center user management of Shadowsocks, this requires more complex DNS records designs.
+    You may also combine the 2 methods above together to gain both avantages and still have a single center user management of Shadowsocks, this requires more complex DNS records design.

 ## Domain Name Design